Mevrael/bunny/README.md

 ## Local development, examples and dists generation

-* Make sure to install npm dev dependencies first with `npm install`
+* Make sure to install `npm install assets-builder` first.
-* Examples in `examples` folder. `index.html` can be opened in browser to view examples.
+* Examples are located in the `examples` folder.
+File `index.html` can be opened in the browser to view examples.
 Examples are generated with `npm build`
 * To generate dists - `npm build dist -p`

 ## Experimental components based on DOMObserver (Mutation Observer)